-Kary Lyndsey Osmond (born October 18, 1979 in Mississauga, Ontario) is a Canadian-based celebrity cook.
-Kary became a household name in 2009 when she was selected as the host of CBC’s daytime cooking show, Best Recipes Ever.
+Kary Lyndsey Osmond (born October 18, 1979 in Mississauga, Ontario) is a Canadian celebrity cook.
+Kary became a household name in 2009 when CBC selected her as the host of their new daytime cooking show, Best Recipes Ever.

-Kary’s first official cooking class was in Grade seven where she conquered her first recipe – Spaghetti a la Carbonara – in her Home Economics class.
+Kary’s first official cooking class was in Grade seven where she conquered her first recipe – Spaghetti à la Carbonara – in her Home Economics class.
 She then started collecting cookbooks with her first being a gift from her mom (Just for Kids Cookbook).

 Kary is a self-taught cook with some chef school training.
-She studied food theory to better understand the “whys” of cooking but most of her culinary knowledge was gleaned from her family and tirelessly studying cookbooks.
-Then putting into practice what she had learned.
+She studied food theory to better understand the “whys” of cooking but most of her culinary knowledge has been gleaned from her family and tirelessly studying cookbooks and putting into practice what she had learned.

 From the age of 20, she knew she wanted to have a cooking show so she could teach everyone how easy it is to cook.
 At 30, her dream was finally realized when CBC called her in to audition for their brand new show – Best Recipes Ever.
 As the inaugural host, Kary shared tips and tricks with viewers to help them gain confidence in the kitchen and teach novices how to cook.
 Kary quickly led Best Recipes Ever to earn the top spot as Canada’s number one daytime cooking show.